FrankN88/quiz-game/README.md

 Registered users will be able to see their previous scores and their progress in the game.
 The website will show a bright palette as well as minimalistic but aesthetically pleasing imagery to invite users to play.

+- **Demographic:**
+- Anyone who wants to play a game online.
+- No specific age or background.
+- Whoever is interested in a culture quiz.

 The steps a new user would ideally take when landing onto the website are the following:

  - Explore the websites landing page, where the information will explain the user the reason to be of the site.